echee/e360-workshop-js-types/TASKS.md

 ## Our Project

 - Add flow types to project
+- Outfit functionality for submitting questions and validating them (2nd half, break up into pairs, have them write their own tyeps?)
 - Install TypeScript and port the types over

 ## For next time